Cuts or tears of foreskin

 Cuts and Tears in the Foreskin: Causes, Treatment and When to See a Doctor

 The foreskin in men is delicate and prone to minor cuts or tears during sexual activities.
 While these cuts usually heal within a week, knowing their cause, how to care for them, and when to seek specialist urologist advice are essential.
 Possible causes of foreskin cuts or tears include rough sex, tight foreskin, diabetic complications, skin lesions like lichen sclerosis (BXO), STDs, and fungal infections.
-Treatment options include simple care, medications, controlling underlying conditions, and surgery, e.g. circumcision in some cases.
+Treatment options include simple care, medications, controlling underlying conditions, and surgery, e.g. circumcision or preputioplasty in some cases.

 This blog will explore the potential causes of foreskin cuts or tears, treatment options, and when to see a specialist.